 It turns out that all matter that contains heat naturally emits a small number of photons.
 But at the typical temperatures that we get on Earth, objects tend to emit radiation in the infrared range which can be seen with special camera equipment.

-These two GIFs have not tuned their colours to the same temperature range, but you can see the change in colours when the temperature does.
+These two videos have been filmed with these type of cameras.
+While they have not tuned their colours to the same temperature range, you can see the change in colours when the temperature does.

 At high temperatures the wavelength of photons that things emit changes, and objects like a molten rock or a fireplace poker start to glow within the visible spectrum.

 Infrared-sensitive cameras are also used in night vision devices.
 These devices work by amplifying visible light, but can also illuminate an area with an infrared torch when combined with an infrared camera.
 This creates a high-resolution image for the camera while being invisible to animals and unaided observers.

 Visible light is a small band between infrared and ultraviolet.
 When you sort the wavelength from smallest to largest, you create the rainbow.
 When you mix colours, you get colours like purple, brown, and gold.
 When all of the visible wavelengths are combined, you get white light.
 The reason that we can see this range is a consequence of evolution, but also of physics.
 Although some animals can see into the ultraviolet range, almost all are centred around the visible range.
 No species has evolved can that see in radio, gamma rays or X-rays.